kohkimakimoto/essh/README.md

 ### Running Commands

-Essh allow you to run commands on the selected remote hosts by using `--exec` and `--on` options.
+Essh allow you to run commands on the selected remote hosts by using `--exec` and `--tag` options.

 ```
-$ essh --exec --on=web uptime
+$ essh --exec --backend=remote --tag=web uptime
  22:48:31 up  7:58,  0 users,  load average: 0.00, 0.01, 0.03
  22:48:31 up  7:58,  0 users,  load average: 0.00, 0.02, 0.04
 ```